drcereceres/UpStream/src/readme.txt

 = [@todo: WIP] =

 Changed:
-* "Assigned To" field can be assigned to multiple users
+* Managers can now assign multiple users to Milestones, Tasks and Bugs

 = [1.15.0] - 2018-02-15 =